-This monstrosity of an outdoor bar or potting bench is one of my favorite builds ever but it has a bit of a sad story.
-I am sharing the free plans to build this piece complete with a cooler compartment down below but first a little explanation.
+This large outdoor bar piece (or potting bench) is one of my favorite builds ever but it has a bit of a sad story.
+Today I am sharing the free plans to build this piece complete with display shelves and a cooler compartment down below.
+But first a little explanation.

-My friend Stefanie over at Brooklyn Limestone had sent me a sketch asking if I would be interested in building this outdoor bar potting bench piece for under her back steps:
+My friend Stefanie over at Brooklyn Limestone sent me a sketch asking if I would be interested in building this outdoor bar potting bench piece for under her back steps.

-This is a very large piece measuring 60″ wide by 36″ deep with a large cooler space or hidden storage.
-My 9 year old son had plenty of space to wiggle around when he decided to jump in the cooler compartment above.
+This is a large piece measuring 60″ wide by 36″ deep with a big cooler space or hidden storage.
+My 9 year old son had plenty of space to wiggle around when he decided to jump in the cooler compartment as you can see above.

 I used almost all cedar for this piece being that it will live outside in the elements.
 Long story short I got the whole piece built only to realize we wouldn’t be able to fit it through Stefanie’s back door (and there is no ‘going around to the backyard’ option in Brooklyn).
-So I disassembled it to get it in the car and then we had rainy weather.
+So I disassembled it for transport and then we had rainy weather.
 It was as if the gods were against us and I couldn’t spend a whole day rebuilding on site so ultimately I stopped the project.

 At any rate I still wanted to share to plans for Stefanie and anyone else looking to build a large outdoor bar or potting bench.

 Please read through all steps prior to making any cuts.
 Always follow all safety precautions when operating power tools.

 - miter saw

 - drill & drill bits